davatorium/rofi/doc/rofi-script.5.markdown

     a widget.

-The **theme** property cannot change the interface while running, it is only usable for small changes in for example background colors of widgets like the row color of the listview.
+The **theme** property cannot change the interface while running, it is only usable for small changes in, for example background color, of widgets that get updated during display like the row color of the listview.

 ## Parsing row options